ROS Wi-Fi Burner Management System

 - No power / dark unit: verify supply voltage, fuse, polarity, and terminal torque.

-- Won't ignite: verify ignition selection, ignitor wiring, ground bonding, and gas availability.
+- Won't ignite: verify ignition selection, ignitor wiring, ground bonding, and gas availability (terminal map: Section 07).

 - Ignites but won't prove: verify sensor selection matches installed sensor; check TC polarity and ionization lead routing.